lola-tech/handbook/README.md

 ## Development

 We render our handbook with next.js from MDX sources.
 This is totally overkill.
-Most of the heavylifting is currently to do with generating a useful table of contents, and enabling the use of `next/image` from inside markdown.
+Most of the heavy lifting is currently to do with generating a useful table of contents, and enabling the use of `next/image` from inside markdown.

+Currently styling is handled by [pico.css](https://picocss.com/) and as many emojii as we can think of.

+The CMS is the amazing [NetlifyCMS](netlifycms.org) - check it out - it stores content in github and uses PRs for editorial workflow 💖

 ### Quickstart